 Once our probate attorneys advise that a will may be contested, you can then initiate a draft to object it.
 The draft should contain your relationship to the deceased and the grounds for challenging the will.
 Our legal team will compile the necessary evidence to support your claim.
 Talk to us to discuss your situation.
 We will work hard to ensure a favorable outcome for you.

 A will may still be contested even after probate has been issued, but only within the “statute of limitations” or “limitations period.”
 The length of time relies on whether the probate case is formal or informal.

 To know about the deadlines when contesting a will that is specific to your case, schedule a consultation with us.
 Attorney Doug Newborn will comprehensively review your situation so you can apply the right legal solutions.

 There will be many reasons why you may wish to contest a will.
 On the other hand, you may find yourself defending its validity.
 If you are in search of probate attorneys to discuss your unique situation, please don’t hesitate to contact us.
 Doug Newborn Law Firm, PLLC is experienced in handling estate disputes.
 We will make every effort to guide you through each step of the way.

 When an original will is missing, the probate court can admit and use a copy of it.
 However, when a will last known to be in possession of the testator cannot be located after his or her passing, there is a presumption that the testator destroyed it.
-You can disprove this presumption by presenting either written or oral evidence.
+Our probate attorneys can help you disprove this presumption by presenting either written or oral evidence.